ayitbarek/ayitbarek.github.io/research.md

 ## Collaborations

-We collaborate with colleagues across academia, government, and industry to translate research into practical solutions for the poultry sector.
-Our lab benefits from strong ties with USDA, APHIS, and the commercial poultry industry.
+We collaborate with colleagues across academia, government, and industry to translate research into practical solutions for the poultry industry.

 ---